tudelft3d/masbcpp/README.md

 ```

 ###Build with OpenMP support (multithreading)
-This is currently only tested on OS X 10.10.
-To make it work on OS X, do
+This is currently only tested on Mac OS 10.10.
+To enable multithreading support Mac OS, do
 ```
 brew install clang-omp
 ```